-Reasons the Board Approved and Recommends Approval by Shareholders of the Amendment to Our Articles of Incorporation governance, the Board together with Mr. Roberts has concluded that the company would be better served if the Board has the flexibility to select members of the Governance and Directors Nominating Committee.
+Reasons the Board Approved and Recommends Approval by Shareholders of the Amendment to Our Articles of Incorporation

+The Board recommends that shareholders approve the amendment to our Articles of Incorporation because it believes that the amendment would benefit our corporate governance.
+After a review of our current corporate governance, the Board together with Mr. Roberts has concluded that the company would be better served if the Board has the flexibility to select members of the Governance and Directors Nominating Committee.
 If the amendment is approved, the committee will no longer consist of a specified number of Comcast directors and non-Comcast directors.
 Instead, the Board will be permitted to designate any independent director to the Governance and Directors Nominating Committee.
-Even though Mr. Roberts's current membership on the Governance and Directors Nominating Committee is expressly permitted by Nasdaq Rule 4350(c)(4)(E), if the amendment is approved, Mr. Roberts will no longer be eligible to serve on the Governance and Directors Nominating Committee, and the committee will consist solely of independent directors as required by Nasdaq rules.
-In addition, the Board recommends the proposed amendment because it believes that it is approved, the Governance and Directors Nominating Committee will no longer be able to submit their nominee recommendations to shareholders.
-Instead, the committee's recommendations will be reviewed by the Board, which will decide on the final director candidates.
+Even though Mr. Roberts' current membership on the Governance and Directors Nominating Committee is expressly permitted by Nasdaq Rule 4350(c)(4)(E), if the amendment is approved, Mr. Roberts will no longer be eligible to serve on the Governance and Directors Nominating Committee, and the committee will consist solely of independent directors as required by Nasdaq rules.
+In addition, the Board recommends the proposed amendment because it believes that it is appropriate at this time to return to the Board ultimate authority to nominate individuals for election by shareholders as directors.
+If the amendment is approved, the Governance and Directors Nominating Committee will no longer be able to submit their nominee recommendations to shareholders.
+Instead, the committee's recommendations will be reviewed by the Board, which will decide on the final director candidates